-Dozens killed in horror train crash (VIDEO)
+Dozens killed in Pakistan train crash (VIDEO)

+A train derailed in southern Pakistan on Sunday, killing at least 30 people and injuring 100, police have confirmed.

-The tragic accident occurred near the town of Nawabshah, Sindh province on Sunday, when several carriages of the Hazara Express, which was carrying around 1,000 passengers, derailed and multiple cars overturned trapping many riders.
-Authorities are probing the cause, hinting at a possibility of intentional “sabotage.”
+The disaster occurred near the town of Nawabshah, in Sindh Province, when several carriages of the Hazara Express, carrying around 1,000 passengers, veered off the tracks, causing multiple cars to overturn.

-Pakistani Army and Rangers were mobilized to assist with the rescue operation that was completed by the evening.
-Dozens of victims, including women and children, were saved from the wreckage and brought to safety, senior policy officer Abid Baloch confirmed speaking at the scene of the incident.
+The Pakistani Army and Rangers were mobilized to assist in the rescue operation, which was completed by evening.

+Dozens of survivors, including women and children, were pulled from the wreckage and brought to safety, senior policy officer Abid Baloch confirmed, speaking at the scene.
-The death toll has grown to at least 30 people, with over 90 others injured, by Sunday night.

 “This is quite a big accident,” Railway Minister Khawaja Rafique told reporters.
 “There can be two reasons: first that it was a mechanical fault, or the fault was created – it might be a sabotage.
 We will investigate it.”